Style

 Hallways, bathrooms, staircase walls and even around your TV: all of these are perfect spots for a gallery wall.
 It’s easy to go streamlined and simple with just one or two pieces of art in these spots, but dare to try something more and you’ll really see these areas come to life with your unique point of view.

-A long hallway offers a ton of decorating opportunity.
-The good folks at Better Homes & Gardens suggest hanging pieces in a tight floor-to-ceiling configuration along your hallway walls for an unexpectedly design-savvy scene.
-(Image credit: Sandra Rojo)
+A long hallway offers a ton of decorating opportunities.
+Hanging art along your hallway walls, like in this Barcelona home, for an unexpectedly design-savvy scene.

 Think Vertically